 9. Predictive maintenance

 In the past, drivers found it exciting when vehicles alerted them about due oil changes.
 The possibility of keeping track of mileages was a big deal back then.
 Nevertheless, cars pull a lot of data, which is sent to the cloud for processing.
-Besides, the data is used to alert drivers about potential matters like engine trouble or things that are about to happen.
-The predictive features are anticipated to pick up in 2020, where failures of cars can be predicted a month earlier.
+Besides, the data is used to alert drivers about potential matters like engine trouble or things about to happen.
+The predictive features are anticipated to pick up in 2023, where failures of cars can be predicted a month earlier.

 10. Improved vehicle-buying experience